nicholasadamou/starter-kit/README.md

 │   ├───config.js -> Project configuration
 │   ├───error_handler.js -> Used for handling any error that arises in the gulp process.
 │   ├───paths.js -> Contains routes to different paths, such as the 'sass' path.
+│   ├───index.js -> Main task runner, handles all tasks in 'gulp/tasks'.
 ├───public -> All of the compiled files will be placed here (Distribution) │   ├───assets -> Compiled Assets
+│   │   ├───css/ -> Compiled css directory
+│   │   ├───images/ -> Optimized Images directory
+│   │   └───js/ ->  Compiled Javascript directory
 │   ├───index.html -> Compiled Pug files
-│   ├───vendors -> Project dependencies
 ├───src -> All of the un-compiled files will be placed here (Development) │   ├───assets/ -> Assets for the project
 │   │   ├───images/ -> Images
 │   │   └───js/ ->  Uncompiled Javascript directory
-│   ├───vendors/ -> Third-party plugins used in the project │   │   ├───sass/ -> SASS-specific plugins
+│   ├───vendors/ -> Third-party plugins used in the project ├───sass/ -> Uncompiled SASS directory
-│   │   ├───js/ -> Javascript-specific plugins
-├───sass/ -> Uncompiled SASS directory
-│   ├───partials/ -> Tools/Frameworks
+│   ├───base/ -> Where base styles/vendors are included
-│   ├───index.sass -> Uncompiled sass file
-│   │   index.sass -> Main sass file, where all other sass files should be included.
+│   │   index.scss -> Main sass file, where all other sass files should be included.
 ├───views/ -> Uncompiled Pug directory
 │   ├───includes/ -> Un-Compiled Pug files to be included inside the `index.pug` file │   │   └───partials/ -> Contains the main `_head.pug` and `_scripts.pug` file(s)
 │   ├───layouts/ -> Contains the main '_layout.pug' file to be added as an 'extension' to the 'index.pug' file │   ├───index.pug -> Un-Compiled Pug file
+│   robots.txt -> Web crawler file
 ├───.bowerrc -> Defines where the dependencies will be installed ├───bower.json -> Bower configuration file for managing bower dependencies ├───.csscomb.json -> CSSComb style guide configuration file